Tylo vs Harvia (2026): Swedish Heritage or Finnish Value Range?

 Wrong fit

-Buyers still deciding between infrared and traditional, or expecting a fixed online price.
+Buyers still deciding between infrared and traditional, or comparing sticker prices without installation and dealer support in mind.

 Tradeoff

-Tylo trades a higher price for premium design and warranty length.
+Tylo trades a higher price for premium design and build.
 Harvia trades broader range and reach for a more variable dealer-driven buying experience.

 If you are choosing only between these two, start with Harvia if you want the widest range and the most dealers to quote against.
-Start with Tylo if you want Swedish design, premium build, and the longer heater warranty terms.
+Start with Tylo if you want Swedish design and premium build, and get the warranty term in writing, because Tylo does not publish one.

-This comparison matters because both brands were founded in 1950, both build traditional electric and combi heaters, and both sell complete cabins.
+This comparison matters because both brands go back to mid-century Scandinavia, Tylo founded in 1949 and Harvia in 1950, both build traditional electric and combi heaters, and both sell complete cabins.
 They overlap heavily, so the decision is rarely about quality.
 It is about price, range, and which dealer near you can actually deliver and service the unit.
+Worth knowing as you compare: Tylo is Swedish, not Finnish, and Harvia is one of several Finnish heater makers covered in the best Finnish sauna brands guide.

 If you are not yet sure traditional is even your lane, read best infrared sauna brands and the home sauna cost guide for 2026 before you compare these two.